Originate/exosphere/documentation/tutorial/part_1/02_architecture.md

 <ol>
   <li>
-    Those "giants" really just are other dwarfs, standing on more dwarfs.
+    Those "giants" are really just other dwarfs, standing on more dwarfs.
     Its dwarfs all the way down.
 There are no giants.
-    You can participate in open-source like anybody else.
+    You can participate in this like anybody else.
-    Even the smallest contribution counts,
+    Even the smallest contribution is huge
     if others can build on top of it!
   </li>
 </ol>